 The beaches of Swanage and Studland are sandy and safe and are within easy reach.
 A bus stop is 5 minutes walk from the campsite and a regular bus service can transport you to Swanage, Wareham, Poole, Bournemouth, Weymouth and beyond.
 Wareham train station is on the main line to London, Waterloo.

 Langton Matravers is a small Dorset village in the Purbecks, with stone cottages and some modern dwellings, mostly built with Purbeck stone.
 Some stone quarries are still operational and provide stone for local use and further afield.

 St Georges Church is in the centre of the village and just below is the one remaining pub, The Kings Arms.
 This is a small public house offering affordable good food and excellent beers.
-Langton Matravers Post Office and stores are next door but one.

 The campsite offers basic clean facilities - toilets, showers, washing-up sinks, two freezers for ice packs and there is also a chemical disposal point.
 There is an electric point in the ladies and a shaver socket in the gents and constant hot water.
 Phone charging booths and some electric hook up points are available, these have to be reserved.

 A mobile grocer calls daily during the school holidays selling provisions, papers and doughnuts.
 The children never forget the experience of running and queuing for "Andy's" van.
 Dilly's pop-up cafe will be open for breakfast and super (some evenings) during bank holidays and school holidays.

 "As mentioned in many previous reports if you have a tent this is a must place to camp.
 The sloping site at first glance looks very uneven but when you explore further many flat pitches can be found.
 The small facility block is really good for this size of site and is well appointed and very clean.
 In my opinion the key to this site is to keep it as is - it's what the customers want and love, so why change a winning formula.
 Brilliant little campsite..."
 AA site Inspectorate 2017